 All polishes contain a carrier, or solvent, which preserves the polish in the container and evaporates as it dries.
 Unfortunately, price pressures in the consumer market has driven most of the major brands of furniture polish to resort to using cheap petrochemical solvents and artificial chemical scents in their wax polishes.
 Toxic and polluting ingredients such as xylene are common solvents; carcinogens such as arsenic, beryllium, and cadmium are sometimes used as drying agents in linseed oil and toxic glycol ethers may be used as solvents in many water-based sealers.
 Other polishes may also contain additives to speed drying or provide fungicidal properties.
 All these elements contribute to a polish's environmental impact.

 Polishes vary greatly in their durability and ability to protect wood from heat, water, and chemicals.
 As restorers of fine antique furniture we have always taken great care to use traditional techniques and the best natural materials we can find.
 We eventually resorted to making our wax polishes using nothing but the finest natural ingredients without cutting corners for cost purposes.

 The best wax polish deserves to be looked after itself.
-So we supply Gilboy's Gold in glass clip-top Kiln jars with hand-cut non-perishable Viton seals and every jar is shipped in suspension packaging that can be reused to send your empty jar back and claim our 25% Return & Refill discount.
+So we supply Gilboy's Gold in air-tight Le Parfait pressure-seal jars and every jar is shipped in recycled packaging that can be reused to send your empty jar back and claim our 25% Return & Refill discount.